squid-cache/squid-cache.github.io/FrontPage.rst

  * ZeroSizedReply: Recurrent issues with some setups.
  * MultipleInstances: how-to run multiple squid servers on a single box.

+== Site News ==

+ * <<Date(2008-12-08T23:46:37Z)>> The Squid Wiki is now also reachable using IPv6, at the URL http://eu6.squid-cache.org/, running Squid 3.1.0 as a front-end reverse proxy.
+An IPv6 record will be added within a few weeks for the main URL.
+If you run a v6-enabled client, please try using the test URL and report any issues to FrancescoChemolli

 == Developers corner ==

 DeveloperResources section has instructions for [[Squid3VCS|Bazaar]] and [[CvsInstructions|CVS]] access, coding guidelines, and other useful documentation.